Skip to main content

 • Tunisia should urgently adhere to the TPNW.

-• Tunisia should bring into force its Additional Protocol with the IAEA.
+• Tunisia should bring into force its Additional Protocol (AP) with the International Atomic Energy Agency (IAEA).

 Can you help us update this state profile?
 Send e-mail